 The spring of 2008 saw Teal's relocate their Jersey City NJ terminal across the city to a larger facility.
 In the spring of 2011 Teal's invested in a new facility in Philadelphia PA.
 During the summer of 2012, the northeastern PA facility was relocated to a 35-door terminal and warehouse operation in Pittston PA.
 Each of these investments resulted in more space for better customer service.

 Teal's Express provides the Northeast Region with consistent and dependable service.
 Teal's continues to remain a family owned business.
-While John, Bob and Mary have reduced their roles, John's sons Michael and Joseph lead the company in the 21st century.
+John's sons Michael and Joseph lead the company in the 21st century.
 Mike's son John becomes the next generation to bear the name that still reflects the honesty and integrity that it did back in the first half of the 20th century.

 The Teal family and their employees extend their appreciation to all the many loyal customers who have helped Teal's Express become a recognized leader in the transportation industry today.